 ALP's EDGE-certified warehouses in Kenya

-IFC partners with financial institutions to deploy capital, mostly in the form of loans to businesses.
-These loans help businesses and other organizations to implement climate-friendly projects that reduce global greenhouse gas (GHG) emissions while supporting the bottom line.
+IFC partners with financial institutions to deploy capital, mostly in the form of loans to businesses and other organizations, to implement climate-friendly projects.

-As of March 2020, IFC's progress on assisting client financial institutions in expanding their climate portfolios is as follows: We have committed $7.5 billion from our own account and mobilized an additional $3.6 billion through our work with more than 200 partnering emerging-market financial institutions.
-These investments support partners in avoiding GHG emissions of 14.2 million tons per year.
-Through IFC’s advisory engagements, our client financial institutions have built climate finance portfolios of $26.2 billion, avoiding annual GHG emissions of 84.4 million tons.
-This is the equivalent of taking approximately 17 million cars off the road every year, or of erasing the annual emissions of a country the size of Greece or Morocco.
+Since 2005, we have committed $7.8 billion from our own account and leveraged an additional $3.8 billion through our 200-partner emerging-market financial institutions.
+These investments support partners in avoiding GHG emissions of 14.8 million tons per year.
+In partnership with IFC, our client financial institutions have built climate finance portfolios of $26.7 billion, avoiding annual GHG emissions of 85.5 million tons.
+This is the equivalent of taking approximately 18 million cars off the road every year, or of erasing the annual emissions of a country the size of Israel.

 The impact of IFC's climate-finance clients: